 So my obsession with 2-in-1 laptops may not come as a surprise—particularly the “convertible” style with 360-degree hinges.
 What defines a convertible laptop?
 They have touchscreens and can convert from a laptop to a tablet, often with various configurations that enhance the tablet experience.

-I use a 2018 HP Spectre x360 with 8th-generation Intel i7 chip and 16 GB of RAM because I am something of a power user and also appreciate its gorgeous design.
+I use a late-2017 HP Spectre x360 with 8th-generation Intel i7 chip and 16 GB of RAM because I am something of a power user and also appreciate its gorgeous design.
 But credit goes to Lenovo for popularizing this style of laptop with its Yoga line.
 Sometimes these devices are even referred to as “yoga style” nowadays.

 Touchscreens on Laptops